 The product launched with four contract categories: sports (MLB, NBA, NFL, NHL game outcomes — available even in states without legal sportsbooks, but not on tribal lands), economics (CPI prints, Fed funds rate, nonfarm payrolls), financials (S&P 500, Nasdaq-100, 10-year Treasury yield levels), and crypto (BTC and ETH price bands).
 Politics is conspicuously absent as of April 2026, which aligns with the CFTC's cautious stance on election contracts post-Kalshi v.
 CFTC.

 FanDuel Predicts charges per-contract transaction fees that vary by market, generally in the one-to-three cent range on a dollar-denominated contract.
 There is no spread markup the way traditional sportsbooks hide vig — you trade against the CME orderbook at quoted prices.
-This is a meaningful structural advantage for sharp users.
+This is a meaningful structural advantage for sharp players.

 Full KYC is required — SSN, date of birth, government ID, address verification, just like opening a brokerage account.
 Deposits work via ACH, debit card, and online banking.
 Withdrawals are ACH only and typically settle in 1 to 3 business days.
 There is no crypto on- or off-ramp.
 Minimum deposit is low ($10 at launch).

 FanDuel launched with a $25 new-user bonus, and runs occasional fee rebate promos and deposit match offers.
-Because this is a CFTC-regulated derivatives product, promos are structurally more limited than at the FanDuel Sportsbook — no "risk-free bets," no odds boosts.
+Because this is a CFTC-regulated derivatives product, promos are structurally more limited than at the FanDuel Sportsbook — no "terms-based bets," no odds boosts.
 Expect fee credits and cash bonuses.

 This is the cleanest regulatory story in the US prediction-market space.
 Contracts are listed by a CFTC-regulated Designated Contract Market (CME) and cleared through a CFTC-registered Derivatives Clearing Organization.
 The product is accessible nationwide, including in states that have not legalized sports betting, because it operates under federal commodity law rather than state gaming law.
-That said, several state gaming regulators — including the Nevada Gaming Control Board and the New Jersey DGE — have publicly questioned whether sports event contracts offered to retail consumers should be treated as gambling under state law.
+That said, several state gaming regulators — including the Nevada Gaming Control Board and the New Jersey DGE — have publicly questioned whether sports event contracts offered to retail consumers could be treated as gambling under state law.
 Litigation is ongoing as of April 2026.
 For now, FanDuel Predicts remains open in all 50 states, but expect the state-versus-federal fight to continue.

 The FanDuel Predicts app is separate from the FanDuel Sportsbook app.
 It is clean, brokerage-styled rather than sportsbook-styled, with orderbook depth visible and limit orders supported.
 Identity verification at signup is fast (a few minutes in most cases).
 The sports contracts resolve automatically using official league data feeds.

 FanDuel Predicts is the most consumer-friendly way for US residents to trade event contracts on sports in states without legal sportsbooks, and it is backed by the most credible regulatory infrastructure in the space (CME + CFTC).
 If you live in California, Texas, Georgia, or any other no-sportsbook state and want to trade on NFL games, this is currently the cleanest legal option.
 Sharp traders will appreciate the lack of vig markup.
-Casual users may find the brokerage-style interface less entertaining than a traditional sportsbook.
+Casual players may find the brokerage-style interface less entertaining than a traditional sportsbook.

-FanDuel Predicts operates as a regulated real-money product across 1 US state.
+FanDuel Predicts operates as a regulated paid-entry product across 1 state/district.
 When a platform is in this category, the practical questions are licensing footprint, banking reliability, and whether the offer terms still justify the account.
-The current license note in the catalog reads: {"regulator":"CFTC","type":"DCM","status":"Licensed","details":"CFTC Designated Contracts Market via CME Group; launched Dec 2025; available all 50 US states"}.
+The current license note reads: CFTC.

-BonusBell tracks both where this platform operates and how much its verified recurring offers can realistically be worth over a normal week.
+This snapshot shows where the platform operates and how much its verified recurring offers can realistically be worth over a normal week.

 Review coverage: Verified.
 Bonus coverage: None found.